 Columbia University started as King’s College in 1754 and is the oldest of all universities in the Empire State of New York.
 In addition, it is one of the country’s colonial colleges.
 This ivy league university in the Morningside Heights section of New York City is home to more than 33,300 students.
 Five of America’s Founding Fathers, including three presidents, are alumni of Columbia University.

 4. Texas A&M University

-Texas A&M University’s School of Law offers two of the best risk management masters programs in Texas and in the nation.
-The LLM – the Master of Laws or the Master of Jurisprudence (MJ) degree in Risk Management, are both available entirely online.
+Texas A&M University’s School of Law offers two of the best risk management master’s programs in Texas and in the nation.
+Both the LLM and the Master of Laws or the Master of Jurisprudence (MJ) degree in Risk Management is both available entirely online.
 The difference between these graduate risk degree programs is that applicants for the LLM degree must already hold a law degree, whereas non-lawyers can complete the MJ degree program.

-Texas A&M University was established under the Morrill Land Grant Act in 1871.
-The school’s main campus is considered one of the largest in the nation and serves more than 69,600 students.
-Texas A&M University is recognized as the only institution of higher education in Texas that holds all three certifications as a sea grant, land grant, and space grant school.
+Texas A&M University formed under the Morrill Land Grant Act in 1871.
+The school’s main campus is one of the largest in the nation and serves more than 69,600 students.
+In addition, the school is the only institution of higher education in Texas that holds all three certifications as a sea-grant, land-grant, and space-grant school.

 Degree: LLM or MJ in Risk Management

 Indiana University offers an online MS in Risk Management that integrates coursework from the School of law, the School of Informatics/Engineering, and the School of Business.
 These best risk management master’s programs from Indiana University offer degree candidates three academic emphases – a law emphasis, a business emphasis, and a technology emphasis.
 Coursework for this program includes cybersecurity law, information privacy, IT risk management, and network security systems, plus a capstone project and a technology boot camp.